tum-pbs/pbdl-book/diffphys-examples.md

 However, the noise is typically undirected, and hence not as accurate as training with the actual evolutions of simulations.
 Hence, this noise can be a good starting point for training setups that tend to overfit.
-However, if possible, it is preferable to incorporate the actual solver in th e training loop via a DP approach.
+However, if possible, it is preferable to incorporate the actual solver in the training loop via a DP approach.

 ---